 Fintepla (fenfluramine) – offering a new standard in Dravet syndrome seizure control

-Fintepla is a new, adjunctive treatment for seizures associated with Dravet syndrome for patients 2 years of age and older.
+Fintepla is an adjunctive treatment for seizures associated with Dravet syndrome for patients 2 years of age and older.

 The unique mode of action of Fintepla targets the serotonergic system and sigma-1 receptors.1

 Fenfluramine may reduce seizures partly by acting as a serotonin releaser into the synapse,2,3 by disrupting vesicular storage of the neurotransmitter, inhibiting the serotonin transporter4 and as an agonist at specific serotonin receptors in the brain, including 5-HT1D, 5-HT2A and 5-HT2C.
 2

 Fenfluramine may also reduce seizures through its activity as a positive modulator of the sigma-1 receptor.5